nbusseneau/hephaistos/README.md

   ├── x86/
   └── hephaistos
   ```
-  > ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam configuration files: just run `hephaistos`.
+  > ⚠️&nbsp;If you don't know where Hades is, Hephaistos can try to give you a tip by auto-detecting from Steam configuration files: run `./hephaistos` in terminal (on Steam Deck: right-click > `Run in Konsole`).
-  > Note that you still have to move the files to the Hades directory manually before continuing.
+  > Note that you still have to move `hephaistos` to the Hades directory manually before continuing.
   </details>

 <details>